readyready15728/misc/awakemud-notes.md

 Estate Road and `search` at the `Jungle Campsite` NW of `Approaching a Stone Building`, then head roughly west until you find the guerrilla camp.
 He is in the officers' quarters.
 There is also a Matrix terminal present there.
+* Tacoma Weapons Emporium is mostly lame but sells various weapons accessories, including bayonets, bipods and polearm straps.
+* A market area in Glow City sells a high-quality mononaginata polearm.
+* The required signatories for the letter of marksmanship qualification are:
+Stanley of Stanley's RGA Emporium, the Chief Instructor at Lone Star's 17th Precinct, Kiol of the Puyallup Crime Mall and Rooster in Redmond.
+* It's possible to spawn Green Dawg and get his modified rifle by getting work from the Johnson on B2 of Dante's Inferno.
+* I was able to defeat Green Dawg by training Polearms, getting the mononaginata and putting **ALL** of my CPOOL dice into soak.
+* It is possible to `eject` your magazine on a firearm equipped with a bayonet to carry out a bayonet charge.